Mitsubishi Shogun (2007-2018) Review

 The trims available - and what you got with each one - changed fairly regularly throughout the car’s life.
 Early cars had names like Equippe, Barbarian, Warrior, Diamond and Elegance, while later cars were less imaginative, being called SG2, SG3, SG4 and SG5.
 We reckon you want a lower-mid-range trim like the SG3 trim to give the best balance between kit and affordability.

 As a rufty-tufty, go-anywhere, seven-seat off-roader, you can’t ignore the Land Rover Discovery, although it should be noted that the Disco costs a big slice more than the Mitsubishi Shogun.
-A more direct rival these days would be the Ssangyong Rexton: big, brash, seven seats, capable in the rough stuff, will tow just about anything you need it to, and it’s similar on price.
+A more direct rival these days would be the KGM Rexton: big, brash, seven seats, capable in the rough stuff, will tow just about anything you need it to, and it’s similar on price.

 Comfort and design: Mitsubishi Shogun interior